apitoolkit/apitoolkit-landing/docs/sdks/php/laravel/index.md

 ## Prerequisites

 - Ensure you have already completed the first three steps of the [onboarding guide](/docs/onboarding/){target="_blank"}.
-- APItoolkit uses the Laravel cache to prevent reinitializing the SDK with each request.
-So make sure you have [Laravel cache](https://laravel.com/docs/10.x/cache){target="\_blank"} set up for your service.
+- APItoolkit uses the Laravel cache to prevent reinitializing the SDK for each request.
+So, ensure you have [Laravel cache](https://laravel.com/docs/10.x/cache?utm_source=APItoolkit){target="\_blank"} set up in your application.

 ## Installation